 For many people, Face ID has been a sobering experience for the past two years because it doesn't work with a face mask.
 But that's changing with iOS 15.4, an update that's currently available in beta.

-iOS 15.4 introduces “Face ID with a Mask,” allowing you to unlock your iPhone with Face ID even when your face is half-covered.
+iOS 15.4 introduces “Face ID with a Mask,” allowing you to unlock your iPhone with Face ID even if your face is partially covered.

 How Face ID works with a mask

-If the lower half of your face is covered by a mask, Face ID will scan your eye area to confirm your identity.
-According to Apple, Face ID with a mask recognizes the "unique features" around the eye area, rather than looking at the entire face when you're wearing a mask.
-Face ID with a mask works basically the same as without a mask.
+If the lower half of your face is obscured by a mask, Face ID scans your eye area to confirm your identity.
+According to Apple, Face ID with a mask detects the "unique features" around the eye area, rather than looking at your entire face when you're wearing a mask.
+Face ID with a mask works essentially the same as without a mask.
 Face ID with a mask is identical to standard Face ID in almost every way.
-There are a few additional setup steps you'll need to complete, though.
-By the way, it won't work with sunglasses.
-There are also a few more restrictions on unlock angles, because Face ID with a mask needs to see your eyes clearly before it can unlock.
+There are, however, a few additional setup steps you'll need to complete.
+Incidentally, it won't work with sunglasses.
+There are also a few more restrictions on unlock angles because Face ID with a mask needs to clearly see your eyes before it can unlock.

 Setting up Face ID with a mask

-When you upgrade to iOS 15.4, you'll be asked to set up Face ID with a mask.
-It's identical to the original Face ID setup process, so you'll be asked to do a 3D face scan.
-If you skip this process, you can still do it later.
+If you're upgrading to iOS 15.4, you'll be prompted to set up Face ID with a mask.
+It's identical to the original Face ID setup process, so you'll be asked to complete a 3D face scan.
+If you skip this process, you can always do it later.
 Open the Settings app, tap Face ID & Passcode, authenticate with a passcode, and enable the "Use Face ID with a mask" option.
 If you wear glasses, you'll need to go through a second setup process.

 Adding glasses